-Without adequate sleep – and most particularly quality restorative sleep – we may be victim to a number of health issues.
-These include:
+Without adequate sleep – and most particularly quality restorative sleep – we may increase the risk of developing health problems.
+These problems include:

-- Irritability, inability to concentrate, poor mental reasoning and memory recall coupled with daytime sleepiness and napping.
+- Irritability, inability to concentrate, poor mental reasoning and memory recall, coupled with daytime sleepiness and napping.

-- An increased risk of traffic accidents due to lapses in concentration whilst driving.
+- An increased risk of traffic accidents due to lapses in concentration while driving.